This blog may contain affiliate links. Read our disclosure policy for more info.

 Although a little on the pricier side, everything is prepared on Cincin’s new Grillworks Infierno, which is a huge two-meter stainless steel grill and rotisserie.
 The fruitwood charcoal they use gives the meats and seafood a distinct flavor.

 You will definitely taste and experience your money’s worth here!

 Water Street Café (Best Location)

-This romantic restaurant is located in the heart of Gastown, a historic neighborhood in the city with cobblestone streets and brick buildings.
-It is a romantic spot to try some delicious food; Water Street Café is known for their local and fresh Italian-inspired meals with a West Coast twist!
+This romantic restaurant is one of the best restaurants in Gastown.
+This historic neighborhood in the city with cobblestone streets and brick buildings.
+It is a romantic spot to try some delicious food; Water Street Café is known for its local and fresh Italian-inspired meals with a West Coast twist!

-To add to the romantic mood, they have live jazz music a few days a week, so check ahead and enjoy your evening there.
+To add to the romantic mood, they have live jazz music in the summer every night from 3 pm to 6 pm, so reserve a table ahead and enjoy your evening there.